Having fun. Finding Adventures. Eating Plants.

 We’re Jason and Erin Wilson

-Sharing stories of our successes and struggles as we travel the world in search of a place that feels like home.
+Sharing stories and recipes of our successes (and struggles) as we travel the world in search of the next place we’ll call home.

 Travel Stats

 Our passion for travel extends beyond borders.
-We can’t wait to see more of what this great planet has to offer.
+We can’t wait to see what else this great planet has to offer.

 Countries Visited